Stories

 • Electric versus gas: do you want your new water heater to run on the same energy source as your current one does?

-• Emissions: with the climate emergency, you might think going electric is the best option.
-But natural gas water heaters have come a long way in terms of efficiency, (meaning lower greenhouse gas [GHG] emissions) and if you sign up for Renewable Natural Gas, your gas water heater could be carbon neutral!
+• Emissions: newer gas water heaters have come a long way in terms of efficiency (meaning lower greenhouse gas emissions), and if you’re connected to the gas system, you can sign up for low-carbon Renewable Natural Gas to reduce your emissions further.1,2

 • The number of people and bathrooms in the home: this will help determine what size and heating capacity you need in a water heater.

-• Space: if a tankless model would free up some much needed extra space it might be a good option.
+• Space: if space is a concern, a tankless model might be a good option.

-• Gas piping: if considering a tankless model, and you’re in an older home, you may need to have your gas contractor inspect your existing gas piping from the meter into your home, as a high demand for gas for short periods may require piping with more capacity.
+• Gas piping: if you’re considering a tankless model and you’re in an older home, you may need to have your gas contractor inspect your existing gas piping from the meter into your home.
+A high demand for gas for short periods may require piping with more capacity (although tankless models generally use less energy than storage tanks).

 Water heater types